nahidxr/YSD_B02_DevOps_Library_Management_System/README.md

 - Publish Docker Image
 - Remove Image from Local
 - Deploy App in Kubernetes
+## PIPELINE WORKFLOW
+This Jenkins pipeline is designed to automate the build, analysis, deployment, execution, and monitoring process for a project.
+It consists of several stages, each performing specific tasks to ensure code quality, build Docker images, perform vulnerability scanning, push the image to a Docker registry, deploy the application to a Kubernetes cluster, execute the application, and monitor its performance.
+Slack and email notifications are sent to keep the team informed about the build status.

 ## Browse the application from a browser